grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ![trace](images/trace.png)

 ## Conclusion/Next Steps

-**Congratulations!** You've built a starting point for you organzation to better understand your service's performance.
-[Click here](./visualization_ideas.md) to get more ideas of what might be useful to add to this dashboard...
-[Click here](./visualization_inspiration.md) to see different styling attached to various visualizations within the Grafana UI.
+**Well done!** You've established a starting point for your organization to monitor the service performance.
+For additional dashboard ideas, [click here](./supplementary_information/visualization_ideas.md), and to explore different visualization styles within Grafana, [click here](./supplementary_information/visualization_inspiration.md).
 Once the dashboards are to your liking you may want to consider the following next steps to enhance your operation:

-- *Dashboard Refinement* - Collaborate with your teams to identify any missing critical metrics or insights.
-Tailor the dashboard based on feedback.
-While this is a suggested breakdown for lab purposes, it's essential to collaborate with stakeholders from each persona to ensure the dashboards meet their needs.
-Periodic reviews and refinements based on feedback can help maintain the dashboards' relevance over time.
+- **Dashboard Refinement**: Work with your teams to identify any essential metrics or insights that might be missing, and adjust the dashboard accordingly.
+Ensure it meets the needs of all stakeholders.

-- *Testing* - Introduce scenarios with high data rates or simulated errors to ensure the dashboard reflects real-time issues effectively.
+- **Testing**: Simulate high data rates or errors to verify the dashboard’s effectiveness in reflecting real-time issues.

-- *Granular Alerting* - Utilize [Grafana's Unified Alerting](https://grafana.com/docs/grafana/latest/alerting/) to establish alert conditions, especially those spanning multiple data sources.
+- **Granular Alerting** - Utilize [Grafana's Unified Alerting](https://grafana.com/docs/grafana/latest/alerting/) to establish alert conditions, especially those spanning multiple data sources.
 This reduces the need for constant dashboard monitoring.
 As well allows you to get a more holistic view of potential issues.
-[Click here](./alerting_ideas.md) to get ideas for example alerts.
+[Click here](./supplementary_information/alerting_ideas.md) to get ideas for example alerts.
 [Click here](https://grafana.com/docs/grafana/latest/alerting/set-up/) if you want to learn how to configure an alerts.

-- *Performance Optimization* - Use monitoring insights to optimize the service's performance.
+- **Performance Optimization** - Use monitoring insights to optimize the service's performance.
 Identify bottlenecks and rectify them.

-- *Documentation* - Draft a guide that explains the significance of each metric and includes a troubleshooting section for common  challenges.
-For each dashboard, include an "About This Dashboard" or "Dashboard Guide" section.
-This section briefly explains the purpose of the dashboard, describes the key metrics, and provides guidance on how to interpret them.
-It can be especially valuable for newcomers or occasional visitors.

-- *Feedback Loop* - Collaborate with teams, especially data analysts, to ensure the dashboard remains relevant and actionable.
-Adapt it based on their feedback.
+- **Feedback Loop**: Maintain regular communication with teams using this dashboard, to ensure the dashboard stays relevant and actionable, adjusting it based on their feedback.